HMS Antelope (F170): Sinking

-A fourth attempt using a small explosive charge detonated the bomb, killing Staff Sergeant James Prescott instantly and severely injuring Warrant Officer Phillips, the other member of the bomb disposal team.
+A fourth attempt using a small explosive charge detonated the bomb, killing Staff Sergeant James Prescott instantly and removing an arm of Warrant Officer John Phillips, the other member of the bomb disposal team.

 The ship was torn open from waterline to funnel, with the blast starting major fires in both engine rooms, which spread very quickly.
 The starboard fire main was fractured, the ship lost all electrical power, and the commanding officer, Commander Nick Tobin, gave the order to abandon ship.
 Tobin was the last person to leave the ship; about five minutes after his departure, the missile magazines began exploding.

 Explosions continued throughout the night.
 The following day Antelope was still afloat, but her keel had broken and her superstructure melted into a heap of twisted metal.
 Antelope broke in half and sank that day.
 TV and still pictures of Antelope's demise became some of the iconic images of the Falklands War and appear repeatedly in histories of the event.